bwnyasse/led/README.md

 The goal is to provide an easy process to visualize and explorer logs from your running container.

 LED want to keep everything as simple as possible.
+But it is in very early stage.

+Documentation will be available soon.
 Work in progress....

 ![](current.png?raw=true)